Geographic Information Systems on the Web

 - Guillermo Román

-This course deals with a very powerful tool for capturing, viewing and publishing throughout the world distributed geospatial data on the Web.
-Those data are the 80% of the whole amount of data that is handled today.
+This subject deals with WebGIS, very powerful systems for capturing, processing, analysing, visualising and publishing geospatial data distributed throughout the world on the Web, which is 80% of the data handled today.
+It will study:

-- Capturing, analyzing, displaying and publishing geographically referenced information via Web, being it a high-quality information management system capable of capturing and displaying free cartographic data and images housed in web geoservers all over the world, sponsored by the Open geoespatial Comsortium (OGC).
+- Capture, analyse, display and publish geographically referenced information via the Web, as it is a high-quality information management system, capable of capturing and displaying free cartographic data and images hosted on web geoservers around the world sponsored by the Open Geospatial Consortium (OGC)

-- Obtaining an appropriate usage level of freely available SIG software, especially for handling satellite images, aerial photographs, LiDAR data, Big Data, and other novel methods of SIG data capture.
+- Obtain an appropriate usage level of freely available GIS software, especially for handling satellite images, aerial photographs, LiDAR data, Big Data, and other novel methods of GIS data capture.

-- Obtaining an appropriate level of software utilization for the development of freely available web geoservers.
+- Obtain an appropriate level of software utilization for the development of freely available web geoservers.

-- Obtaining an appropriate level of freely available spatial databases usage.
+- Obtain an appropriate level of use of freely available spatial databases.

-- Relating the software used in this course with the software employed in other subjects offered at the School.
-The students, while being capable to capture, read, understand and analyse data, will be able to perform web queries about territory and integration of existing or designed elements, made by other programs such as CAD design programs.
+- Link the software used with the software used in other subjects offered at the School.
+At the same time, students will be trained to capture, read, understand and analyse data, they will be able to carry out web queries of the territory and the integration of existing or designed elements, made from other programs, such as CAD design programs.